Privacy and Security

-The department and its divisions/offices retain the rights of ownership to all IS resources including hardware, software, functionality, data, and related documentation developed by the department’s information systems users on behalf of the department.
+The department and its divisions/offices retain the rights of ownership to all ITS resources including hardware, software, functionality, data, and related documentation developed by the department’s information systems users on behalf of the department.
 All department IS resources remain the exclusive property of the State of North Carolina (NC) and/or the department, unless otherwise prescribed by other contractual agreements.

 The Internet is a world-wide collection of interconnected computer networks.
 The state’s wide area network, NCIIN, is the NC controlled network connected to the Internet.

 Following is a list of policies regarding the use of NCIIN and the Internet:

 Users are responsible for protecting DHHS sensitive information by following the DHHS policies and DHHS division/office policies and procedures.